The Best Fonts and Size to Use on a Resume (Updated 2021)

 Example:

 Trebuchet is a great option since it was designed to appear well on a screen which is how most employers will view your resume.
-It also provides a modern kick compared to other traditional fonts.
+It also provides a modern kick compared to other traditional fonts on our list.

 6. Verdana

-Verdana is another sans-serif which is a good font for a resume.
+Verdana is another sans-serif which looks ace on a resume.
 It was designed in 1996 by Mathew Carter, who worked for Microsoft.
 Verdana was created to appear well on a small screen as well as screens with low resolution.

 Example:

-Verdana is a good font choice to use on a resume!
+Verdana is a good font choice to use on applications.
+It is a simple typeface that is spaced perfectly, making it super easy for anybody to read.

 7. Garamond